“Why Can’t I Just Do This in Microsoft Fabric?”

 • Fragile as the business changes

-App Orchid’s Approach: Build the Brain Automatically
+App Orchid’s Approach: Build the Context Engine Automatically

 App Orchid flips the model.